upmaru/memovee-tama/memovee-ui/artifact.md

 ## Objectives
   - To create artifacts that will present the data to the user in the heads up display.
+  - Retrieve the last tool_call_id from the search results.

 ## Examples of artifact Creation
 **Data in context**: You have a list of items that you want to display in the HUD.